mukulgoyal712/snowflake_dbt_airflow_project/tpch_dbt_snowflake/README.md

 - Data are ingested in facts and dimensions to enable faster analytical queries
 #### Snapshot schema structure
 ![alt text](image-7.png)
-- The dimension tables such as customer, nation, part, supplier, part supplier are separately maintained in snapshot schema by implementing SCD type 2 so that historical changes can be maintained in a table
+- The dimension tables such as customer, nation, part, supplier, part supplier are separately maintained in snapshot schema by implementing SCD type 2 so that historical changes can be maintained in a separate table
 - Macros are used in the models for reusability
 #### Audits schema structure
 ![alt text](image-6.png)